ejohnson-dotnet/abp/docs/en/framework/infrastructure/guid-generation.md

 One good solution to this problem is to generate **sequential GUIDs**, which is provided by the ABP out of the box. `IGuidGenerator` service creates sequential GUIDs (implemented by the `SequentialGuidGenerator` by default).
 Use `IGuidGenerator.Create()` when you need to manually set Id of an [entity](../architecture/domain-driven-design/entities.md).

+Additionally, the `IGuidGenerator` interface includes a `Create(SequentialGuidType guidType)` method that allows specifying the type of sequential GUID to generate.
+See the [AbpSequentialGuidGeneratorOptions](#AbpSequentialGuidGeneratorOptions) section for more information about the `SequentialGuidType`.

 **Example: An entity with GUID primary key and creating the entity**

 Assume that you've a `Product` [entity](../architecture/domain-driven-design/entities.md) that has a `Guid` key: